muratk5n/thirdwave/en/2020/01/global-green-new-deal.md

 * Efficiency of moving low-temperature building air and water hear with heat pumps

-* Eliminating the energy needed to mine, transport, and process fossil and bio fuels
+* Eliminating the energy needed to mine, transport, and process dirty and bio fuels

 * Improving efficiency and reducing energy use beyond what will occur